The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

 \subsection{Bala--Carter Labeling of Nilpotent Orbits}

-There exist different ways to label nilpotent orbits in the Mathematics literature; the characterization that turns out to arise naturally in the little string context \cite{Haouzi:2016yyg} was developed by Bala and Carter, and is applicable to any semi-simple Lie algebra \cite{bala:1976msaa,bala:1976msab}.
-We only need the result of their analysis, so we will be brief in describing their construction.
+There exist different ways to label nilpotent orbits in the Mathematics literature; the characterization that turns out to arise naturally in the $m_s\rightarrow\infty$ limit of the little string was developed by Bala and Carter, and is applicable to any semi-simple Lie algebra \cite{bala:1976msaa,bala:1976msab}.
+We only need to borrow the end result of their analysis, so we will be brief in describing their construction.
 It relies on the use of the Levi subalgebras of $\fg$.

 The Bala--Carter prescription is to label a nilpotent orbit $\mathcal{O}$ by the smallest Levi subalgebra $\fl\subset\fg$ that contains some representative of that orbit.
 When $\fg \neq A_n$, it can happen that this Levi subalgebra does not specify uniquely $\cO$, so extra data is needed.
 The prescription is as follows: suppose a parabolic subalgebra $\fp$ has the usual direct sum decompostion into Levi and nilradical parts, $\fp=\fl^\prime\oplus\fu$.
 We say $\fp$ is distinguished if $\dim \fl^\prime=\dim \left(\fu/[\fu,\fu]\right)$ (an example of such a $\fp$ is the Borel subalgebra of $\fl$.)
 Then, one can show that a nilpotent orbit $\cO$ is uniquely determined by the Levi subalgebra $\fl$ \textit{and} by a distinguished parabolic subalgebra of $[\fl,\fl]$.